holleyvoegtle/react100-hackathon/README.md

 # React Starter w/ Express Server, using Webpack

-This is a project template that can be used to quickly start a react project.
-It has minimal dependencies and has a server route that you can use to proxy requests without exposing your api keys.
+The purpose of this project was to create our own app in React.
+There was a project template that was used to as a bolierplate.
+It had minimal dependencies and had a server route that you can use to proxy requests without exposing your api keys.
+But for this particular app, a public API was found.
+The initial directions are as followed:

 ## Getting Started